nilaysanghrajka/HackerRank/30DayChallenge/Day2/README.md

 # HackerRank Challenge (Day 2: Operators)

 ## Objective
-In this challenge, you will work with arithmetic operators.
-Check out the Tutorial tab for learning materials and an instructional video.
+In this challenge, we work with arithmetic operators.

 ## Task
 Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.
 Round the result to the nearest integer.